polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/build.md

 ---
-title: Building a Custom Runtime Pallet
+title: Building a Custom Pallet
 ---

 We will now modify the `substrate-node-template` to introduce the basic functionality of a Proof Of Existence pallet.

 Open the `substrate-node-template` in your favorite code editor.
 Then open the file `runtime/src/template.rs`

 ```
 substrate-node-template